RamenVentures/Operating-Manual/README.md

 #### Goal

-To deeply understand your target users, problem, existing solutions, value prop, mission, vision, and team.
+To deeply understand your target users, problem, existing solutions, unique value prop, mission, vision, and team.

 #### Questions
 We ask you: